milpan/EasyScheduler/README.md

 # EasyScheduler
 Simple task scheduler built using Vanilla Javascript and HTML to assign tasks to certain users.
 Supports drag drop functionality of tasks onto the grid.
+## Features to Implement
+Month View and 7 Day View allowing users to easily select month and year instead of scrolling through the calendar.
+Population of tasks using AJAX calls for population of large data.
+Hover-over events to allow for the deletion and edit of tasks.
 ## License
 This code is free for modification for non-profit purposes.
 Commercial use and modification of this project and its source code to be approved by myself first.